Loara/configfile/doc/zatades.md

 #### REQUIRED and OPTIONAL flag records
 A REQUIRED record should be always specified in a configuration file, Optional may be omitted.

-#### UNIQUE and MULTIPLE flag records
+#### MULTIPLE flag records
-An UNIQUE record can be defined only once in a section, Multiple records instead can be defined multiple times.
+MULTIPLE records instead can be defined multiple times.

-## SECTIONS section
+## SECTIONS and ROOT_SECTIONS sections
+ROOT_SECTIONS defines sections in root sections, SECTIONS in any other section.
+SECTIONS is __floating__.

 ### INCLUDE record
 Each element in the comma list is a FLOATING section that can the user can define inside the specified section.
 ### custom section